wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-azure-powershell.md

 <properties
-   	pageTitle="Create Hadoop, HBase, or Storm clusters on Linux in HDInsight using the Azure CLI | Windows Azure" description="Learn how to create Hadoop, HBase, or Storm clusters on Linux for HDInsight using the Azure CLI." services="hdinsight" documentationCenter="" authors="nitinme"
+   	pageTitle="Create Hadoop, HBase, Storm, or Spark clusters on Linux in HDInsight using the Azure CLI | Windows Azure" description="Learn how to create Hadoop, HBase, Storm, or Spark clusters on Linux for HDInsight using the Azure CLI." services="hdinsight" documentationCenter="" authors="nitinme"